-12. Descriptor List Address and Interrupt Test - This test verifies that transmit and receive list invalid bits (CSR bits 04 and 05) can be set and reset as specified; and that both transmit and receive descriptor list addresses in the I/O page have to be valid to successfully loopback a packet.
+12. Descriptor List Address and Interrupt Test - This test verifies that transmit and receive list invalid bits (CSR bits 04 and 05) can be set and reset as specified.
+Both transmit and receive descriptor list addresses in the I/O page have to be valid to successfully loop back a packet.
+The descriptor list address and interrupt test is software selectable and should not be run on a 22-bit system with 4 Mbytes of memory or an 18-bit system with 256 Kbytes of memory.

-Hardware Tested: Q-Bus to QTDC interface - valid and invalid host memory address processing; CSR register bits 02 (NXM Interrupt), 06 (Interrupt Enable), and 05 (Receive List Invalid).
+Hardware Tested: Q-Bus to QDTC interface (valid and invalid host memory address processing), CSR register bits 06 (interrupt enable) and 05 (receive list invalid).